Edwin Holt Hughes: Ministry

-Episcopal ministry
+Hughes was made a bishop in 1908 and assigned to the San Francisco area.
+In 1916, he was transferred to Boston.
+From 1924 to 1932, he was the bishop of Chicago.
+He then served as the bishop of Washington, D.C. until his retirement in 1940.
+Following the death of his successor, Adna Wright Leonard, Hughes served as bishop of the D.C. area for another two years.

-Bishop Hughes traveled widely throughout the Church.
 In addition, he served as a trustee of Boston University, American University, Dickinson College, Ohio Wesleyan, Northwestern University, and DePauw.
 He was the president of the Religious Committee of the Panama Pacific Exposition (1910–11).
 Hughes served as acting chancellor of American University in 1923, where the dormitory building Hughes Hall is now named in his honor.
+From 1936 to 1941, he was the head of the Methodist Board of Temperance, Prohibition, and Public Morals.
+In 1941, he was chairman of the church's war commission.
 He also served as a member of the Muhlenberg Bicentennial Commission in 1942.

 He was a fraternal delegate to Irish and English Methodism in 1930, representing American Methodism.
 He was the senior chairman of the Methodist Unification Commission (1938–40), that ultimately accomplished the reunion of the three major Methodist bodies in the U.S. in 1939.

-In retirement Bishop Hughes lived in Chevy Chase, Maryland.
+In retirement, Bishop Hughes lived in Chevy Chase, Maryland.
 He was taken ill for the final time while on a speaking engagement in Muncie, Indiana.
-He died 12 February 1950 of viral pneumonia after two weeks in a hospital in Washington, D.C.
+He died on February 12, 1950, of viral pneumonia after two weeks in a hospital in Washington, D.C.